 5 They are augmenting their skill sets and capabilities.
 Most Asset Managers run a fairly lean tax and transfer pricing function.
 And so they recognize they might lack the skills, experience and insight needed to anticipate and respond to recent changes in tax and transfer pricing rules.
 The leaders are fostering closer relationships with advisors that can keep them informed and moving in the right direction to actively deal with changes as they arise.
 They are applying technology to support their transfer pricing decisions.
 No matter the transfer pricing policy, manual execution of the relevant intercompany payments can be a burdensome and, ultimately, risky undertaking, particularly as the volume of those payments grows.
 The leaders are automating these processes, in combination with robust policy-setting and governance regimes, to optimize efficiency and minimize compliance risks.
 Don't wait another day While many leading Asset Managers have been carefully reviewing and developing strategies to address their changing tax and transfer pricing realities, experience suggests that perhaps not all Asset Managers are proactive.
 This is no time for a 'wait and see' approach.
 Those that ignore the changes may likely find themselves facing missed opportunities, much bigger risks, and potential transfer pricing exposures in the future.
-The time to optimize tax and transfer pricing strategies is now.
-Some of the more tax-savvy asset managers have started to recognize that their transfer pricing policies may be out of date.
-JJ
+The time to optimize tax and transfer pricing strategies is now. " Some of the more tax-savvy asset managers have started to recognize that their transfer pricing policies may be out of date.
+J

 Chairman's message

 Cover story Paytm: Solving problems to create opportunity

 Creating efficiencies

 Digital models take hold

 Compliance-driven transformation

 0000

-ent services and
+e ("KPMG International").
+KPMG International provides no client services and is a Swiss entity